Heymity/MolecularLibCore/README.md

 # MolecularLibCore · [![GitHub license](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)](https://github.com/Heymity/MolecularLibCore/blob/master/LICENSE) [![Unity 2020.3 or later](https://img.shields.io/badge/unity-2020.3%20or%20later-brigthgreen.svg?logo=unity&cacheSeconds=2592000&style=flat)](https://unity3d.com/get-unity/download/archive) ![Tests Status](https://img.shields.io/github/workflow/status/Heymity/MolecularLibCore/Actions?label=Tests)

-This is a package for unity that proived useful utilities like the PolymorphicVariable<T> and SerializableDictionary<TKey, TBase> classes and editor drawers, the ability to instantiate GameObjects with passing parameters to it, a safe Tag wrapper class, support for optional fields, a VolatileScriptableObject class and more!
+This is a package for unity that provide useful utilities like the  PolymorphicVariable and SerializableDictionary<TKey, TBase>  classes and editor drawers, the ability to instantiate GameObjects with passing parameters to it, a safe Tag wrapper class, support for optional fields, a VolatileScriptableObject class and more!

 ## What does it have?